top of page

 AMENDMENTS

-Amendments of these Bylaws may be adopted by resolution of the Board of Directors, and by the affirmative vote or written consent of two-thirds (2/3) of the number of voting members representing a quorum.
+Amendments to these Bylaws may be adopted by resolution of the Board of Directors, and by the affirmative vote or written consent of two-thirds (2/3) of the number of voting members representing a quorum.

 ARTICLE 11